hashicorp/terraform/website/docs/language/settings/backends/gcs.html.md

 ## Authentication

-IAM Changes to buckets are [eventually consistent](https://cloud.google.com/storage/docs/consistency#eventually_consistent_operations) and may take upto a few minutes to take effect.
+IAM Changes to buckets are [eventually consistent](https://cloud.google.com/storage/docs/consistency#eventually_consistent_operations) and may take up to a few minutes to take effect.
 Terraform will return 403 errors till it is eventually consistent.

 ### Running Terraform on your workstation.